Jeremy Maclin: Baltimore Ravens

 On June 13, 2017, the Baltimore Ravens signed Maclin to a two-year, $11 million contract, which includes $6 million the first year.

 On September 10, in the season opening 20–0 victory over the Cincinnati Bengals, Maclin, in his Ravens debut, recorded his first touchdown with the team, which was a 48-yard reception from quarterback Joe Flacco.
 He finished the season with 40 receptions for 440 yards and three touchdowns.

 On March 14, 2018, Maclin was released by the Ravens.

 Retirement

 On March 24, 2019, Maclin announced his retirement.

 NFL career statistics

 Personal life

 While with the Philadelphia Eagles, Maclin was a resident of West Deptford Township, New Jersey.
-On May 20, 2017, Maclin married Adia Kuzma.
+On May 20, 2017, Maclin married Adia Kuzma.The couple has two daughters and a son.

-On April 10, 2019, his wife, Adia, gave birth to daughter Jett Rose Maclin.

-On April 25, 2021, his wife Adia, gave birth to his second daughter Krew Sophia Maclin.

 In 2021, Maclin was named head football coach at Kirkwood High School in Kirkwood, Missouri.